Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Simulations

 \subsection{Results and Discussion}

 In our experiments, we set $p = 200$ and vary $N$.
 For each value of $N$, we run 15 trials.
-We provide the IRFPCA model with the true rank, indicating the number of functional principal components associated with the variable $X$, that is, $d=3$.
+We provide the Intrinsic RFPCA model with the true rank, indicating the number of functional principal components associated with the variable $X$, that is, $d=3$.

 In Figure~\ref{fig:all_errors}, we present the performance of approaches 1-3 measured using all defined metrics A-E. As previously mentioned, Approach 4 is assessed using only metric E due to its differing underlying model.
 In the high-dimensional setting, where $N = 50$ and $p=200$, all four approaches showed similar performance across all metrics.
 This setting likely identifies the detectability limits of CCA methods.
 However, when provided with more samples, our approach quickly outperforms the other approaches.
 Differences in performance were more notable in the estimation of the Euclidean error for the canonical vectors, F1-score, and out-of-sample correlation.
 This suggests that the most challenging aspect of the setting considered is estimating the canonical vectors as opposed to the canonical functions.
 This can be explained by the similar modeling strategies adopted for the functional data.
-Approach 4, while able to find correlated components in the data according to the Euclidean notion of correlation (E), it suffered from bias due to treating the functional data as Euclidean.
+Approach 4, while able to find correlated components in the data according to the Euclidean notion of correlation (E), suffered from bias due to treating the functional data as Euclidean.

 For approach 2, the differences in performance can be explained by its two-step strategy that involves first selecting the important features and reducing the dimension of the multivariate data, followed by identifying correlated components.
 Specifically, the sparse PCA step is based solely on the variance structure of $X$, and not on its correlation with the functional data.
 In our simulation, the variables of $X$ correlated with $Y$ have the same or smaller variance than those not correlated with $Y$.
 As a result, sparse PCA, which is unsupervised, struggles to tease them apart.